Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Label Spaces

-\paragraph{Feature Representation-based Transfer} \citeN{Raina2007} firstly presented the idea of ``self-taught learning''.
-They propose to construct higher-level features using sparse coding with the unlabelled source data.
-Recently, \citeN{Kumagai2016} provides a theoretical learning bound for self-taught learning with focus on discussing the performance of sparse coding in self-taught learning.
+This problem assumes that the source data are unlabelled but the contained information (e.g. basic visual patterns) can be used for target tasks, which is known as \textit{self-taught learning}. \paragraph{Higher-level Representation} Raina et al.~\citeN{Raina2007} firstly presented the idea of ``self-taught learning''.
+They learn the sparse coding from the source data to extract higher-level features.
+Some variations of Raina et al.~\citeN{Raina2007}'s method are proposed either by generalizing the Gaussian sparse coding to exponential family sparse coding~\cite{Lee2009} , or by taking the supervision information contained in labelled images into consideration \cite{Wang2013c}.
+Moreover, Kumagai~\citeN{Kumagai2016} provide a theoretical analysis for self-taught learning with the focus on discussing the learning bound of sparsity-based methods.

-The idea of self-taught learning has also been used in deep learning framework, where the unlabelled data are used for pretraining the network to obtain good starting point of parameters~\cite{Le2011,Gan2014,Kuen2015}.
-For instance, \citeN{Le2011} propose a self-taught learning framework based on a deep Independent Subspace Analysis (ISA) network.
-They train the network on video blocks from UCF and Youtube datasets and use the learned model to extract features and recognize actions on Hollywood2 video clips. \citeN{Gan2014} use the unlabelled samples to pretrain the first layer of Convolutional deep belief network (CDBN) for initializing the network parameters. \citeN{Kuen2015} use stacked convolutional autoencoders to learn the invariant representations from previous unlabelled image patches for visual tracking.
+The idea of self-taught learning has also been used in deep learning framework, where the unlabelled data are used for pre-training the network to obtain good starting point of parameters \cite{Le2011,Gan2014,Kuen2015}.
+For instance, Gan et al.~\citeN{Gan2014} use the unlabelled samples to pre-train the first layer of Convolutional deep belief network (CDBN) for initializing the network parameters.
+Kuen et al.~\citeN{Kuen2015} extract the domain-invariant features from unlabelled source image patches for the tracking tasks using stacked convolutional autoencoders.